SwifterSwift/SwifterSwift/CONTRIBUTING.md

 }
  ```

+- A pull request should only add one extension at a time.
 - All extensions should follow [Swift API Design Guidelines](https://developer.apple.com/videos/play/wwdc2016/403/)
 - Always declare extensions as **public**.
 - All extensions names should be as clear as possible.
 - All extensions should be well documented. see [Adding documentation](#adding-documentation)
 - Avoid using custom classes and objects the goal for this library is to extend the standards types available natively in Swift, iOS, macOS, watchOS and tvOS.
-- extensions could be:
+- Extensions could be:
- 	- enums
+ 	- Enums
-	- Properties & static properties
+	- Instance properties & type properties
-	- Methods & static methods
+	- Instance methods & type methods
 	- Initializers
+- All extensions should be tested.
-- Files are named based on the type that the contained extensions extend (example: all String extensions are found in "**StringExtensions.swift**" file)
+- Files are named based on the type that the contained extensions extend.
+   - (example: all String extensions are found in "**StringExtensions.swift**" file)
+- All extensions files and test files have a one to one relation.
+   - (example: all tests for "**StringExtensions.swift**" are found in the "**StringExtensionsTests.swift**" file)
+- There should be a one to one relationship between extensions and their backing tests.
+- Tests should be named using the same API of the extension it backs.
+   - (example: `DateExtensions` method `isBetween` is named `testIsBetween`)
+- All test files are named based on the extensions which it tests.
+   - (example: all String extensions tests are found in "**StringExtensionsTests.swift**" file)
-- extensions are ordered inside files in the following order:
+- Extensions and tests are ordered inside files in the following order:

 ```swift
 // MARK: - enums